 Hopefully, using these ports as intended will help you confirm how to fix this annoying and recurring error code found in the PS4.

-The error code states that “The downloaded file was not installed in the system properly.
+The error code states “The downloaded file was not installed in the system properly.
 It is likely that the data has been corrupted during the download process”.
 Thankfully the error code is only caused by one main issue and is not as common as you might expect.

 The issue stems from one of your downloads on the console being disrupted by any sort of external interference such as power outages or even network problems.
-This, in turn, causes interrupts the download and has a slight chance of corrupting the core files of the game or application.
+This, in turn, interrupts the download and has a slight chance of corrupting the core files of the game or application.

 We simply suggest re-downloading the game or app to resolve the error as quickly as possible.
 In rare cases that it might persist, you can try to download the game on an external Hard drive or vice versa to the original drive.

 The error code message is self-explanatory.
 When browsing certain games or apps and selecting them, you will receive a message called “No Hard Disk Drive (HDD) detected.”

 It means that whichever drive you have the game installed on, whether it’s external or the original drive.
 You will need to check if it is inserted or plugged in properly with the PS4.
 These rare occasions occur when the PS4 hard drive might come loose, or the external drive USB cable might be loosely attached to the system.

 It is yet another error caused by a problem with the system software update not being the latest version.
 So you are redirected to a statement of “The update file cannot be used.”

 The problem is only a minor issue that should pose no considerate problem.
 You simply need to download the latest firmware version of the PS4 software from the Official Playstation 4 Software Update site.
 Installing the up-to-date software should hopefully fix the error code.